-Abstract-We generalize MapReduce, Iterative MapReduce and data intensive MPI run time as a lavered Map-Collective architecture with Map-AllGather, Map-AllReduce, MapReduceMergeBroadcast and Map-ReduceScatter patterns as initial focus.
-Map-collectives improve the performance and efficiency of the computations, while at the same time facilitating ease of use for the users.
+Abstract-We generalize MapReduce, Iterative MapReduce and data intensive MPI runtime as a lavered Map-Collective architecture with Map-AllGather, Map-AllReduce, MapReduceMergeBroadcast and Map-ReduceScatter patterns as the initial focus.
+Map-collectives improve the performance and efficiency of the computations while at the same time facilitating ease of use for the users.
 These collective primitives can be applied to multiple runtimes and we propose building high performance robust implementations that cross cluster and cloud systems.
 Here we present results for two collectives shared between Hadoop (where we term our extension H-Collectives) on clusters and the Twister4Azure Iterative MapReduce for the Azure Cloud.
-Our prototype implementations of Map-AllGather and Map-AllReduce primitives achieved up to 33% performance improvement for KMeans Clustering and up to 50% improvement with Multi-Dimensional Scaling, while improving the user friendliness as well.
-In some cases, use of Mapcollectives virtually eliminated almost all the overheads of the computations.
+Our prototype implementations of Map-AllGather and Map-AllReduce primitives achieved up to 33% performance improvement for K-means Clustering and up to 50% improvement for Multi-Dimensional Scaling, while also improving the user friendliness.
+In some cases, use of Map-collectives virtually eliminated almost all the overheads of the computations.

-Keywords: MapReduce, Twister, Collectives, Cloud, HPC, Performance, Kmeans, MDS
+Keywords: MapReduce, Twister, Collectives, Cloud, HPC, Performance, K-means, MDS